-(2) Evaluation Criteria: (refer to Summary Table of Evaluation Criteria).

-Proposed projects will be evaluated based only on information provided in the application.
+- (2) Evaluation Criteria: (refer to Summary Table of Evaluation Criteria) Proposed projects will be evaluated based only on information provided in the application.
 Points will be given only for factors that are well documented in the application package and, in the opinion of RD, meet the objectives outlined in each of the evaluation criteria.
 References to websites or publications will not be reviewed.
-Full documentation and support of application criteria is encouraged.

-(3) The entire written narrative proposal includes the following sections in this order:
+Full documentation and support of application criteria is encouraged. - (3) The entire written narrative proposal includes the following sections in this order:

-(a) Executive Summary-Provide the applicant entity name, duration of project (in months), amount of Federal funding requested, amount of non-Federal cost-share/match funding committed, and project title.
-Identify geographic locations (including the primary region in which the applicant determines where the most significant work takes place) and describe, in nontechnical language, the placemaking approach to be used including the objectives and strategies to be utilized; the public, private, and philanthropic partnerships developed or to be developed; the approach to be employed (including the role of participating partners); how impact will be quantified; and the predicted benefits or deliverables of the project(s).
-Briefly describe applicant's past experience in federal grant administration, economic development, and specific placemaking technical assistance.

-(b) Work Plan-Soundness of Approach (0-30 points).
-The applicant can receive up to 30 points for soundness of placemaking approach in their work plan.
-The maximum 30 points for this criterion will be based on the following:

-(i) Work Plan Approach-project objectives/background/tasks with timeline and timeframes (0-10 Points)

-• Project Objective(s): Description of objective(s)-clearly defined.

-• Project Background: Description of the types and general locations of rural communities to be served through this project-Geographic Location or Project Areas (include Region description).

-- Describe project area(s) as multisectoral or multi-jurisdictional.
-Applicant must include their ability to support rural planning activities on a multi-sectoral or multi-jurisdictional basis and how they will effectively serve these communities based on key personnel, established timeframes, and budget. - Project Key Tasks with Timeline and Timeframes: - -Applicants are required to include Work Plan Chart(s) that lists major task(s) by key personnel involved, time period of the task(s), substantial involvement of RD staff, expected deliverables, and budget associated with tasks. - -Applicants may provide timelines to demonstrate how the technical assistance will be delivered to rural communities and describe any supporting innovative and/or traditional placemaking approaches associated to tasks. - (ii) Implementation of Workplan- Planning through the Implementation Phase (0-10 points) - Project Implementation:

-Applicant should include details on how the technical assistance will be provided for the placemaking planning process and how it will coach/mentor the community to bring the plan to full implementation.
+- (a) Executive Summary-Provide the applicant entity name, duration of project (in months), amount of federal funding requested, amount of nonfederal cost-share/match funding committed, and project title.
+Identify geographic locations (including the primary region in which the applicant determines where the most significant work takes place) and describe, in nontechnical language, the placemaking approach to be used including the objectives and strategies to be utilized; the public, private, Tribal and philanthropic partnerships developed or to be developed; the approach to be employed (including the role of participating partners); how impact will be quantified; and the predicted benefits or deliverables of the project(s). - (b) Work Plan-Soundness of Approach (0-35 points).
+The applicant can receive up to 35 points for soundness of placemaking approach in their work plan.
+The maximum 35 points for this criterion will be based on the following: - (i) Work Plan Approach-project objectives/background/tasks with timeline and timeframes - Project Objective(s): Description of objective(s)-clearly defined. - Project Background: Description of the types and general locations of rural communities to be served through this project-Geographic Location or Project Areas (include Region description). - Describe project area(s) as multisectoral or multi-jurisdictional.
+Applicants must include their ability to support rural planning activities on a multi-sectoral or multi-jurisdictional basis and how they will effectively serve these communities based on key personnel, established timeframes, and budget. - Project Key Tasks with Timeline and Timeframes: - -Applicants are required to include Work Plan Chart(s) that lists major task(s) by key personnel involved, time period of the task(s), substantial involvement of RD staff, expected deliverables, and budget associated with tasks. - -Applicants may provide timelines to demonstrate how the technical assistance will be delivered to rural communities and describe any supporting innovative and/or traditional placemaking approaches associated to tasks. - (ii) Implementation of Workplan- Planning through the Implementation Phase - Project Implementation: Applicant should include details on how the technical assistance will be provided for the placemaking planning process and how it will coach/mentor the community to bring the plan to full implementation.

-(iii) Alignment of Budget/Budget Justification to Workplan (0-10 points)
+(iii) Alignment of Budget/Budget

+Justification to Workplan